-U.S. Department of Justice
+U.S.Department_of_Justice

-Further reproduction outside of the NCJRS system requires permission of the experiment owner.
+Further reproduction outside of the NCJRS system requires permission of the approximate owner.

 Good morning.
-I feel extremely privileged today to be speaking to the Committee on National Statistics of the National Academy of Sciences.
-I appreciate the opportunity to briefly cover some of the recent developments in Federal statistics related to crime and the criminal justice system.
+I feel extremely privileged today to be speaking to the Georgia Criminal Justice Coordinating Council.
+I especially appreciate the invitation by Bill Kelly, as I am learning more each day that Georgia is one of the leading states in improving its criminal justice system, Don Manson, who monitors Georgia and many of the Southern states, keeps me informed regarding your progress.
+I also appreciate the opportunity to briefly cover some of the recent developments in national and state statistics related to crime and the criminal . justice system.
 In May of this year, I was nominated by President Bush to serve as the Director of the Bureau of Justice Statistics (BJS) and in July of this year I was confirmed by the Senate and assumed my current position.